treeverse/lakeFS/docs/use_cases/iso_env.md

 # Creating Dev/Test Environments with lakeFS

-lakeFS supports UI, CLI (`lakectl` commandline utility) and several client API [integrations](../integrations) to run the git-like operations.
+lakeFS supports UI, CLI (`lakectl` commandline utility) and several client API [integrations](../integrations) to run the Git-like operations.
 Let us explore how to create dev/test environments using each of these options below.

 ## Using lakeFS Playground UI
 In this tutorial, we will use [lakeFS playground](https://demo.lakefs.io/) to create dev/test data environments.
 Playground allows you to spin up a lakeFS instance in a click, create different data environments by simply branching out of your data repository and develop & test data pipelines in these isolated branches.